 Ideal for viewing: Benson’s rock thrush, Madagascar cuckoo roller, ring-tailed lemur, Verreaux’s sifaka, red-fronted lemur

-Zombitse is a remnant of a transitional forest between the western and southern regions.
-Despite its isolation, small size and lack of accommodation (it is best visited as a day trip) birdwatchers will be interested to know it is home to one of Madagascar’s rarest endemics, Appert’s greenbul.
+Zombitse-Vohibasia is a remnant of a transitional forest between Madagascar’ western and southern regions.
+Despite its isolation and small size, birdwatchers will be interested to know that 85 bird species have been recorded here, and it is home to one of Madagascar’s rarest endemics, Appert’s greenbul.

 The spiny forests near Ifaty are of great interest to birdwatchers and botanists alike.
 The area includes two of the island’s most threatened birds; the long-tailed ground roller and sub desert mesite.
 You will also find bizarre flora such as spined octopus trees, a sharp contrast to the ancient baobab trees.